Predeparture Planning

 Country-specific visa instructions and resources are available, and students should investigate requirements well in advance.
 You can find your host country's embassy webpage through the U.S. Department of State's webpage.
 You should ALWAYS refer to the visa instructions on your host country's embassy webpage, as information and deadlines can change with no advance notice.

 Student participating in a single CC Block Away during the academic year or a CC Summer program away are responsible to purchase their airfare on their own.
 Students participating in most semester partner programs (through another university or third-party organization) will also purchase airfare on their own in almost all cases; check with your specific program for any details on this or exceptions.
+You may choose to use our partnership with the student travel agency ScholarTrip, and select the option on their flight booking form for Colorado College that indicates you are booking your own flight and the cost is not covered by CC.

 In all cases, all students are strongly encouraged to book travel insurance on your flights, to protect you from any unexpected cancellations or need to withdraw from the program, to preserve some or all of the value of your ticket from loss.